-We have also entered into a strategic partnership with Gilead Sciences, Inc., or Gilead, to develop infectious disease product candidates intended to support functional cures for chronic Hepatitis B virus, or HBV, and human immunodeficiency virus, or HIV, infections.
-Based on preclinical data generated to date, Gilead has committed to preparations to advance the HBV and HIV candidates toward development.
+We also have a strategic partnership with Gilead Sciences, Inc., or Gilead, to develop infectious disease product candidates intended to support functional cures for chronic Hepatitis B virus, or HBV, and human immunodeficiency virus, or HIV, infections.
+Since the start of the collaboration in 2018, we received \$21.0 million in upfront and milestone payments from Gilead for the delivery of research vectors and for advancing the programs towards clinical trials, including a milestone payment of \$4.0 million, that we received in early 2020.
+Based on preclinical data generated to date, Gilead committed to advancing the HBV and HIV vectors toward development.
+To enable the development activities and expanded research programs, Gilead has agreed to reimburse our expanded resources allocated to the Gilead collaboration and to reserve manufacturing capacity with clinical material manufacturers.

-We have funded our operations to date primarily from private placements of our redeemable convertible preferred stock, with aggregate gross proceeds of approximately \$142.5 million, grant funding and loans from an Austrian government agency, and \$20 million in upfront and milestone payments from Gilead in connection with a research collaboration and license agreement.
+We have funded our operations to date primarily from private placements of our redeemable convertible preferred stock, with aggregate gross proceeds of approximately \$142.5 million, grant funding and loans from an Austrian government agency, and \$21 million in upfront and milestone payments from Gilead in connection with a research collaboration and license agreement.
 On April 23, 2019, we completed an initial public offering of our common stock, or IPO, in which we issued 6.0 million shares of our common stock, at \$14.00 per share, for gross proceeds of \$84.0 million, or net proceeds of \$74.6 million.